-Certain new standards, interpretations, amendments and improvements to existing standards were issued by the IASB or IFRIC that are mandatory for accounting periods beginning on or after January 1, 2016.
-Updates which are not applicable or are not consequential to the Company have been excluded thereof.
-The following have not yet been adopted by the Company and are being evaluated to determine their impact.
+Certain new standards, interpretations, amendments and improvements to existing standards were issued by the IASB or IFRIC that are mandatory for accounting periods beginning on or after January 1, 2018.
+The following new standards, amendments and interpretations that have not been early adopted in these consolidated financial statements are not expected to have a material effect on the Company's future results and financial position:

-- IFRS 9 New standard that replaced IAS 39 for classification and measurement, effective for annual periods beginning on or after January 1, 2018. - IFRS 15 New standard to establish principles for reporting the nature, amount, timing, and uncertainty of revenue and cash flows arising from an entity's contracts with customers, effective for annual periods beginning on or after January 1, 2017. - IFRS 16 Leases: New standard to establish principles for recognition, measurement, presentation and disclosure of leases with an impact on lessee accounting, effective for annual periods beginning on or after January 1, 2019.
+- IFRS 9 New standard that replaced IAS 39 for classification and measurement, effective for annual periods beginning on or after January 1, 2018.
+The Company has done a preliminary analysis and does not expect a material effect on the consolidated financial statements as a result of adopting this standard. - IFRS 15 New standard to establish principles for reporting the nature, amount, timing, and uncertainty of revenue and cash flows arising from an entity's contracts with customers, effective for annual periods beginning on or after January 1, 2018.
+The Company has done a preliminary analysis and does not expect a material effect on the consolidated financial statements as a result of adopting this standard. - IFRS 16 Leases: New standard to establish principles for recognition, measurement, presentation and disclosure of leases with an impact on lessee accounting, effective for annual periods beginning on or after January 1, 2019.

-4. CASH
+CASH

-2016 2015 Cash on deposit \$ 39 5,344 \$ 1,042,464
+December 31, 2017 December 31, 2016 Cash on deposit \$ 68,481 \$ 395,344